Why Baptism . . .

 For parents living out of town, pre-baptismal preparation may be scheduled through your local parish church.
 Proof of completion must be provided before the baptism will take place.

-Baptisms are scheduled for Sundays after the 9:30 Mass.
+Baptisms are scheduled on Sundays.
 You may schedule the date of the Baptism beforehand, but the date cannot be confirmed until after the preparation class is completed.

 What do I do first?

 Call the All Hallows Parish Office and ask to speak with Catherine Adams at (858) 459-2975.
 As our Director of Catechetical Ministry, she is your first stop.

 If the preparation was completed here at All Hallows, no further classes are required.
 If the preparation was done at another parish, we ask that you provide documentation.

 Your child is older.